microsoft/setu/.github/PULL_REQUEST_TEMPLATE.md

 <ul>
     <li>Pass all linter checks.
 Please use <code>make format</code></a> to format your code.</li>
     <li>The code need to be well-documented to ensure future contributors can easily understand the code.</li>
-    <li>Please add documentation to <code>docs/source/</code> if the PR modifies the user-facing behaviors of Vajra.
+    <li>Please add documentation to <code>docs/source/</code> if the PR modifies the user-facing behaviors of Setu.
 It helps user understand and utilize the new features or changes.</li>
 </ul>

 <h3>Notes for Large Changes</h3>